GNU SIP Witch

-GNU SIP Witch is a free SIP server software with Peer-to-peer capabilities from the GNU Project.

-It is the GNU implementation of the Session Initiation Protocol (SIP), which is being used for the routing of the calls.
+GNU SIP Witch is free SIP server software with peer-to-peer capabilities from the GNU Project.
+It is the GNU implementation of the Session Initiation Protocol (SIP), which is used for the routing of calls.

 Availability

 SIP Witch is released as free software under the terms of version 3 or later of the GNU General Public License (GPL).
 It is designed for Linux, macOS, BSD and Windows and planned support for Android.
 In the popular Linux distributions Ubuntu and Fedora it may be installed directly from the standard package sources.

 Technology

 SIP Witch is written in the programming language C++ and uses the uCommon, eXosip and GNU oSIP libraries.

 Features

 The software enables Voice over IP as part of a self-organising Peer-to-peer telephone network.

 It supports features like call forwarding, call distribution, call hold, presence information and (text) messages, supports encrypted calls and also enables NAT traversal to establish the peer-to-peer connections.